dotnet/TorchSharp/DEVGUIDE.md

 5. 10GB VM image size restrictions for the containers userd to build these packages in the Azure DevOps CI system, we can easily run out of room.

 6. Complete libtorch-cpu packages can't be built using your local machine alone, since they won't contain the full range of native bits.
-Instead they are built using Azure Pipelines.
+Instead they are built using Azure Pipelines by combining builds

 For this reason, we do the following

 1. The head, referenceable packages that deliver a functioning runtime are any of:

        libtorch-cpu
-       libtorch-cuda-11.1
        libtorch-cuda-11.1-linux-x64
        libtorch-cuda-11.1-win-x64